 This reservoir, formed by the Pyramid Dam, is an excellent place to escape the hustling and bustling of the big city without having to commit to a long drive.
 The pyramid structure, that gives the lake its name, is located in front of the dam.
 This is a pretty large lake with a 21 miles shoreline.

 The Vista del Lago Visitors Center has a large viewing platform open to the public.
-You can stop by just for the view even if you have no plans to use the daily facilities.
+You can stop by just for the view even if you have no plans to use the facilities.
 In addition, the visitors center has educative exhibitions about geology and water supply systems.

 This is bear country so, it is important to follow the signs posted on-site at all times.

-Activities: Camping, fishing, boating, jet skiing, picnicking and swimming
+Activities: Camping, fishing, boating, jet-skiing, picnicking, and swimming

 Where to Eat: Bring your own food.
 There are not a lot of eating options located nearby.